arshad-yaseen/monacopilot/README.md

 ```

 > [!NOTE]
-> If you're using `Groq` as your provider, it's recommended to set `maxContextLines` to `60` or less due to its low rate limits and lack of pay-as-you-go pricing.
-However, `Groq` is expected to offer pay-as-you-go pricing in the near future.
+> If you're using `groq` as your provider, it's recommended to set `maxContextLines` to `60` or less due to its low rate limits and lack of pay-as-you-go pricing.
+However, Groq is expected to offer pay-as-you-go pricing in the near future.

 ### Caching Completions